Vine Colby: Education and awards

 In 1903 Vine won the elocutionary contest of the members of the Central High School Girls' Literary Society for her recital of The Forsaken Merman.
-She graduated from Central High School in 1904 and won a graduation prize: a scholarship to Washington University.
+She graduated from Central High School in 1904 and won a graduation prize: a scholarship to Washington University in St. Louis.
 Colby's averages were higher than those of winners in several previous classes.
 At the award ceremony she presented an essay by the title of Through the Ballad Gate.

 While at college, Colby performed in various dramas.
 In 1904 she was the Queen Indifference in The Downfall of Indifference in a performance in honor of Martha McCoy, president of the St. Louis College Club.
 In 1905 she was in the cast of Two Gentlemen of Verona presented by the Washington University Dramatic Club.
 In 1909 she was the Mad Hatter from Alice in Wonderland for a reserved performance for the 80 female members of the St. Louis College Club.

 She graduated from Washington University with an A.B. in 1908.
 From 1906 to 1912 she was the secretary to the Washington University Board of Publication.
 In 1912–1913 she obtained a Senior Fellowship from the St. Louis School of Social Economy to be trained for social service.

 In 1912 she hosted a party that made the news for its originality.
 The theme was "Lovers' Breakfast" and eight St. Louis young women masquerading as "celebrated sweethearts of history" joined the guests: Wilhelmina Weber was Samson, Agnes Cady was Delilah, Gussie Isaacs was Romeo, Clara Cady was Juliet; Julia Cady was Antony, Nancy Coonsman was Cleopatra, Vine Colby was Tristan, Annette Newmark was Isolde.